EEricHwang/EEricHwang.github.io/_pages/research.md

 <h2> Safety-Filter Design using Control Barrier Function </h2>

 <p> <strong> Objective: </strong> <br>
-In this research category, TBD...
+In this research category, we develop a safety filter using the control barrier function (CBF) for UAVs that allows them to show resilient behavior despite systematic uncertainties and actuator cyberattacks.
 </p>

 </div>